 This project is divided into 6 chapters.

-Chapter 2 describes both functional requirements, where the technical details are explained in order to illustrate what our platform is supposed to accomplish, and the non-functional ones, which are manly focused on specific design and implementation concerns of the solution, so it can meet the requirements, with great performance and a solid security.
+Chapter 2 describes both functional requirements, where the technical details are explained in order to illustrate what our platform is supposed to accomplish, and the non-functional ones, which are mainly focused on specific design and implementation concerns of the solution, so it can meet the requirements, with great performance and a solid security.

-Chapter 3 briefly describes the current state of art regarding similar platforms, and comparing them and our own solution.
+Chapter 3 briefly describes the current state of art regarding similar platforms, and a comparison them and our own solution is performed.

 Chapter 4 introduces some of the technologies that support are used for the development of the solution.